christoph-karpowicz/db_watcher/README.md

 Operation outputs are separated by hyphen lines, which incorporate the time that has passed since the last operation.
 ![timeBetweenOperations](docs/time_between_operations.png)
 The time between operations is represented by days, hours, minutes, seconds and milliseconds.
-In the example above: 2 hours, 1 minute, 39 seconds and 963 milliseconds passed since the last operation.
+In the example above: 1 day, 22 hours, 28 minutes, 52 seconds and 443 milliseconds passed since the last operation.
 This information can be used to measure the watched application's performance and identify bottlenecks.
 For example, when watching a shopping application's database, a user buys a product and the time between an update operation in the `Products` table and an update operation in the `Basket` table is 5 seconds (`5s`) - this means that the code between these two operations needs optimization.

 #### Header